String instruments make beautiful sounds that elevate any orchestra. Let’s explore how these instruments can enhance your musical experience.

 Performer

-Performer cellos are significantly more expensive to purchase.
-Quite often they are made specifically for the performer, and they are made with very high-quality materials.
+Performer cellos are more expensive.
+They’re often crafted specifically for performers using very high-quality materials.

 Top-line

-Top line cellos are by far the most expensive options to consider.
-They are the best of the best, and are typically purchased by those who are expert cello players.
+Top line cellos are the priciest choices.
+They’re the best and usually bought by expert cello players.

 Electric

 Electric cellos look and sound fantastic.
-They are typically shaped differently to a standard cello, and they are interesting to look at.
+They have a unique shape compared to a standard cello, making them interesting to look at.

-They can be used for live performances, and for when the sound of the cello needs to be elevated.
+They work well for live shows and enhancing the sound of the cello.

-The price of an electric cello varies, but they are typically up to around $1500, though some can be more expensive than this.
+The price of an electric cello usually reaches up to $1500, but some models can be more costly.

 Half Size

-As these are smaller, they are a lot cheaper to purchase, and can be up to a few hundred dollars.
-This does depend on the quality and materials used however.
+Since these are smaller, they’re much cheaper to buy, often costing up to a few hundred dollars.
+The price depends on the quality and materials used.

 Materials Used

-Some woods are far more expensive to use in the manufacturing process than others.
-This is then reflected in the price.
+Some woods cost more to use in manufacturing.
+This increased cost shows in the price.